How to read the rating of online casinos and slot machines

 - How to distinguish a manipulative rating from an honest one

-- What parameters are really important
+- Which parameters are really important

-- Why reviews are not always true
+- Why reviews aren't always true

 What is a casino rating?

-Casino rating is a generalized rating based on:
+A casino rating is a generalized rating based on:

 - 1. Platform reliability